-- individual projects or at the community level.
-Promotes bundling of Culture change may require training and other ways of raising awareness of obtaining private participation.
-Limited as a statewide solution.
-Likely relies on municipal capacity and a skiller - Likely relies on municipal capacity and a skilled workforce to both pursue and negotiate.
+- Culture change may require training and other ways of raising awareness of obtaining private participation.
+Limited as a statewide solution. - Likely relies on municipal capacity and a skilled workforce to both pursue and negotiate.
 This could limit participation of smaller municipalities. - Could require specialized experience within local government in managing contracts. - Private-sector partners may prioritize profits over public interest, or advocate for other decisions that do not align with the community's needs. - Private-sector partnerships may lack transparency, absent appropriate documentation and public information. - Rural communities lacking established businesses or non-profits would have difficulty seeking private match support.